swarmfund/swarm-network-governance/GAPs/GAP_ 1580378981_SWM-Masternodes-Fund.md

 Any of the above rules and timeline can be amended in the future by a new GAP.

-If this GAP is agreed upon, the Swarm Foundation commits to implement the changes and start the Swarm Masternodes Fund by the end of April 2020, and no later than the end of May 2020.
+If this GAP is agreed upon, the Swarm Network commits to implement the changes and start the Swarm Masternodes Fund by the end of April 2020, and no later than the end of May 2020.

-It will also require the creation of a multisig Ethereum address administered and protected by the Swarm Foundation.
-It will need at least 3 signatures or a similarly secure protection in accordance to the Swarm Foundation’s own standards.
+It will also require the creation of a multisig Ethereum address administered and protected by the Swarm Network.
+It will need at least 3 signatures or a similarly secure protection in accordance to the Swarm Network’s own standards.
 The community will be made aware of the identity of those Council members holding the signatures to access the Swarm Masternodes Fund.

 A new GAP in the future will aim to create a (Aragon) DAO that will vote on how to deploy the funds.

-A new metric will be inserted in the Masternodes page, showing the Fund’s current balance. (https://masternodes.swarm.fund/#/) (implementation time to be discussed)
+The Ethereum wallet containing the Swarm Masternodes Fund will be made public.

 ## Purpose and rationale for the policy change and its intended outcomes
 Each node will only contribute barely 2000 SWM tokens (very likely less) across the total 5-year period, in order to save up to 700,000+ SWM overall.